Skip to content

 strip_path boolean false Remove matched prefix before proxying

-headers object - Custom headers (supports $host, $remote_addr, $scheme)
+headers object - Custom headers to add to requests (supports $host, $remote_addr, $scheme)

 websocket boolean false Enable WebSocket proxying